Modellbau-ABC von Wilfried Eck

 Repeat procedure with second part.
 Pressing the rear/trailing edge with a ruler or else helps to get a straight line.

-Tip: As the rear edges are very thin they are prone to get very soft.
-Cyanacrylate glue may help in this case.
-To prevent glue getting on the upper sides a cover with adhesive foil helps to keep a clean surface.
+Tip: As the rear edges are very thin they are prone to get very soft if plastic glue is used.
+To prevent glue getting on the upper sides a protective cover with adhesive foil helps to keep a clean surface.

 File front edge to desired aerodynamic profile.